DIY 3D Printing

 Example of Layout and Slice Button Above

-In the Computing Center in Cox Hall, the two printers available are Dremel 3D45 model printers.
+In the Computing Center in Cox Hall and the Woodruff Health Sciences Library, the three printers available are Prusa MK4S model printers.

 Step 03: